 The History of Jacquard

-Jacquard in Fashion Design
+Examples of Jacquard in Fashion Design

-One great example of a modern use of the jacquard fabric is Marc Jacobs’s pink and silver ruffled organza dress from his Spring/Summer 2017 collection, which he discusses in this video.
-Marc created this jacquard specifically with organza because of the innate wiriness of organza, a quality he knew would help him determine the shape of the dress.
+One prime example of a modern use of the jacquard fabric is Marc Jacobs’s pink and silver ruffled organza dress from his Spring/Summer 2017 collection, which he discusses in this video.
+Marc created this jacquard with organza because of the innate wiriness of organza, a quality he knew would help him determine the shape of the dress.

 The jacquard for this dress is made from pink silk and a gingko leaf design woven in silver lurex, which is a type of metallic yarn.
-Marc chose to create this style jacquard because he wanted something that was simultaneously very feminine and “a bit crazy,” he says.
+Marc chose this style of jacquard because he wanted to create something that was simultaneously very feminine and “a bit crazy,” he says.
 When the fabric arrived, Marc held it to a model and saw that its structure and weight would hold ruffles, and that the color would work well near the face.
 So, he decided to make it into a ruffly neckline.
 He and his team pleated the silk organza and ran fishing line through the ruffle to create large curls.
 Marc then gave the dress a lantern sleeve—a sleeve characterized by horizontal seams that create volume.
 This dress exemplifies how the fabric can dictate the design of the dress.
 The organza is not cut close to the body and drapes to give a transparent effect.

 “There was something kind of feminine and weird, but also kind of trashy about it at the same time,” Marc says.
 “This is a good example of the fabric helping you to design the dress or dictating a little the design of the dress.”